NateEag/wc2/README.md

 ## Our benchmarks

-The time for our algorithm, in C and JavaScript, are the following.
+The times for our algorithm, in C and JavaScript, are below.
-The state-machine parser is immune to input type, all the input files show the same results.
+The state-machine parser is immune to input type: all the input files show the same results.

 | Program | Input File   | macOS | Linux |